the-turing-way/the-turing-way/book/website/ethical-research/data-hazards/dh-case-study.md

 > Please cancel directly through Eventbrite or by emailing the organisers.
 >
 > **Agenda**:
-> Please find the tentative agenda here (insert link).
+> Please find the tentative agenda here (add your own link here).
 It is mostly set up by now, please keep your eyes open for final details in the coming days.
 We are looking forward to showcasing these wonderful people and talks.
 >
 > **Code of Conduct**:
-> We ask all attendees to familiarize themselves with the Code of Conduct for the event (add your own link here).
+> We ask all attendees to familiarize themselves with the code of conduct for the event (add your own link here).
 Please do have a read in your own time in order to allow for an open and welcoming environment among all participants.
 >
 > **How to reach the Alan Turing Institute, Enigma room**:
 > Once you arrive to the main Alan Turing Reception area, there will be someone there to greet you and guide you towards the Enigma room.
-> Instructions on how to get to the Turing Institute can be found here (insert link).
+> Instructions on how to get to the Turing Institute can be found here (add your own link here).

 (er-datahazardscasestudy-organising-collaboration)=